MisterPiggie/dePressed/README.md

 ### 6. Run dePressed

-dePressed will automaticly detect all of the suitable keyboards for you to choose
+dePressed will automatically detect all of the suitable keyboards for you to choose

-## Dependecies
+## Dependencies

 dePressed includes the following libs: